OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 ## Reality check

 Whoa, whoa, whoa!, I hear your brain say: has Jerry read the news?
 It seems trust is in tatters these days.
 Aren't there a lot of bad actors out there?
 Don't people around the world seem hungrier for change than for trust?
-Don't trusting societies always lose to violent ones?
 Isn't Generative AI making this all more difficult?
 And how do you scale trust?
 Isn't Design from Trust the most naïve program anyone's ever put forth?

 I can't blame you for being skeptical.
 It's certainly time for a reality check in this post, and it's easy to see how DfT might seem an idealist's dream.
 Allow me to build a case for it.